What are the 10 most important methods in aquatic therapy?

 The current benchmark is Jun Konno.

-They were created by the Masters and Postgraduates in Physical Therapy, Cristian Cortés Fernández and Beatriz Isler Muñoz and sophisticated by MBA Carlos Neira Carmona.
+It was created by the Masters and Postgraduate in Physical Therapy, Kinesiologists, specialists in Aquatic Therapy Cristian Cortés Fernández and Beatriz Isler Muñoz and sophisticated applying disruptive technologies (Mixed reality, gamification and Artificial Intelligence) by Carlos Neira Carmona.

 8) Deep & Shallow Water Running: